InogdaXYZ/side_effects/README.md

-# Side Effects
+# No rats were harmed

+A game about observation and cheese.

-Game for Bevy Jam 3.
+Build for Bevy Jam 3.